quixio/quix-docs/docs/integrations/vector-databases/overview.md

 ---
 title: Overview - Vector Databases
 description: A summary of what vector databases are.
-search:
-  boost: 3
 ---

-## Overview - Vector Databases
+# Overview - Vector Databases

 A vector database, in contrast to a relational database, does not store data in tables consisting of columns and rows, it utilises vector embeddings instead.
 If we visualise one of these databases as a grid, a vector embedding is a number array that gives data points a position within the grid.